johnpatrickmorgan/FlowStacks/README.md

 If the user taps the back button, the stack will be automatically updated to reflect its new state.
 Navigating back with an edge swipe gesture or long-press gesture on the back button will also update the stack.

-Coordinators are just views, so they can be presented, added to a `TabView`, added to a `WindowGroup` etc.
+Coordinators are just views, so they can be presented, added to a `TabView` or a `WindowGroup`, and can be configured in all the normal ways views can.

 ## Child coordinators